-participate in each hydrographic long-line cruise (1-2 months).
-For each leg we seek 2 to 4 students for CTD/deck operations, and 1 student to help with CFC analysis (typically laboratory chemistry background).
+Participate in each hydrographic long-line cruise (1-2 months).
+For each leg we seek 2 to 4 students for CTD/deck operations, 1 student to assist with CFC analysis (typically laboratory chemistry background), and 1 student to assist with LADCP operations (typically physical oceanography background).
 Graduate students at US institutions are given preference.
 Undergraduates and postdocs (though only student salary covered) may apply too.
 The program pays all travel costs, and also support costs for students from US institutions during the time of the cruise plus travel days before and after the cruise.

 Advertisements for these positions will be circulated 6 to 9 months prior to each cruise.
 These positions are considered stepping-stones to the chief scientist position.
 They are open to those with PhDs or equivalent experience.
 No at sea experience is necessary, although it can be a plus.
 The Chief Scientist will provide training on board.
 Although preference may be given to those with ongoing research in the cruise region, all are welcome to apply.
 If there are multiple qualified applicants for these positions, final selection will be made by the U.S. GO-SHIP Executive Council, in consultation with the Chief Scientists and Principal Investigators.
 The program pays all travel costs, and support costs for several weeks before and after the cruise, and can provide costs for publications based from the cruise data.

 Positions for upcoming US GO-SHIP cruises through 2019 are available.
 See the Cruise Schedule.
 The chief scientist will have had prior experience as a GO-SHIP Chief Scientist or Co-Chief Scientist, or equivalent sea-going responsibilities.
 Chief Scientists on NOAA-funded cruises should generally be NOAA employees or contractors.
 Contact U.S. GO-SHIP co-chairs Gregory Johnson or Lynne Talley.